Climate Protection Legislation

 Arguments and Positions

-Monitor the coal phase-out
+Carefully monitor the coal phase-out

-- Ensure reliable supplies and affordable electricity prices - even with the coal phase-out
+- Ensure reliable supplies and affordable electricity prices

 A compensation mechanism needs to be developed for the electricity price increases to be expected from the coal phase-out, and that mechanism should ease the burdens on all consumers.
 Reliability of supplies ("Versorgungssicherheit") should be defined and reviewed already before the first shutdowns of coal-fired power plants.
-If the review criteria, which remain to be defined as well, are not met at the planned intervals ("Haltepunkte") 2023, 2026 and 2029, this should at least reduce the speed of the coal phase-out.